balogunb/Mini-Shell/src/docs.md

 Instructions were difficult to read.
 It was hard to differentiate between what was required and was just being provided as general info.
 Information of a single part was scattered in different places, e.g info about signals can be found in general infor, Group 3 and Important Notes...

+Summary of each Group:

+Group 1
+Custom name shell to lsh by printing lsh> in a while(true), before shell receives arguments or print anything else.
+Studied environment variables
+Used get_env to inherit the environment of the shell in order to inherit commands such as ls Used set_env to allow user to change environment variables and inherit commands that they desire from chosen environment Used unset in order to remove environment variables when user types variableName=

+Group 2
+Parsed user in put in order to look for ‘$’ and changed environment, if need be, in that of $PATH in order to inherit that environment and run given command
+Passed current environment to child processes after fork() so child environment also inherits shell commands

+Group 3
+Read  Computer Systems: A Programmer's Perspective Created and struct (list) of jobs in order to track jobs Test
+Implemented job identification of for user to call jobs and get status of that job Check if last char is ‘&’ and run process in background if so Test
+Create method to printf the list of jobs, their id, status and initiating command Handle signals in order to continue stoppped processes using SIGCONT, and making them back or foreground, depending on user’s choice